 Ignored in the reviews section of almost every major newspaper and magazine, despite making the top 40 albums, Urge For Offal has been voted “Readers’ Album Of The Year” in the Guardian.
 The newspaper sheepishly had to put “Well, nothing” under the “What we said” section.
 A tremendous accolade.

 “Urge For Offal” hits the pop charts!

-“Urge For Offal” was the first HMHB album to make the charts since 1987, according to the Official Charts Company.
+“Urge For Offal” has become the first HMHB album to make the charts since 1987, according to the Official Charts Company.
 In the midweek charts, the album briefly hit no.39.

 We’re discussing the album on its dedicated page here.
 If you want the CD, you can order it through the Probe Plus Store here, where the cost is probably as low as you’ll find it anywhere.
 There is also a vinyl/CD combination available, and for the first time, an MP3 download of the album available direct from the record company for just £6.49.